 Is a serum or urine test more accurate for pregnancy?

 In most instances they give the same results.
-The only difference is urine is more accurate early morning.
-The specimen is more concentrated.
+The only difference is urine is more accurate early morning as the specimen is more concentrated.
 The concentrated specimen is especially optimal in detecting early pregnancies.